Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Domain that provides the cookie names
 * Plugin list on the domain

-When using the advanced website scan we authenticate and store:
+We ask consent for the below details to authenticate the advanced website scan:

 * Email address